Minkah Fitzpatrick: 2020 season

 Defensive coordinator Keith Butler retained Fitzpatrick as the starting free safety to begin the 2020 NFL season, alongside strong safety Terrell Edmunds.
 On October 18, 2020, Fitzpatrick made one tackle, a pass deflection, and intercepted a pass attempt by Baker Mayfield while covering tight end Harrison Bryant and returned it for a 38-yard touchdown as the Steelers defeated the Cleveland Browns 38–7 win.
 In Week 8 against the Ravens, Fitzpatrick forced a fumble on quarterback Lamar Jackson which was recovered by teammate Robert Spillane and later broke up a pass thrown by Jackson in the endzone with no time left on the clock to secure a 28–24 Steelers' victory.
 On November 22, 2020, Fitzpatrick made five combined tackles (two solo), two pass deflections, and set a season-high two interceptions from passes by Jake Luton in a 27–3 victory against the Jacksonville Jaguars in Week 11.
 His performance helped propel the Steelers to their first 10–0 start in franchise history.

 He finished the 2020 NFL season with 79 combined tackles (60 solo), four interceptions, 11 passes defended, and one forced fumble.
 He was ranked 52nd by his fellow players on the NFL Top 100 Players of 2021.
-The Pittsburgh Steelers finished stop the AFC North with a 12–4 record, qualifying for a playoff berth.
-On January 17, 2021, Fitzpatrick started in his first postseason game of his career and produced six combined tackles (four solo) as the Steelers lost 37–48 at the Cleveland Browns in the AFC Wildcard Game.
+The Pittsburgh Steelers finished atop the AFC North with a 12–4 record, qualifying for a playoff berth.
+On January 17, 2021, Fitzpatrick started in his first postseason game of his career and produced six combined tackles (four solo) as the Steelers lost, 48–37, at the Cleveland Browns in the AFC Wildcard Game.